cpezzato/panda_simulation/README.md

 - Spawn panda robot arm with dynamic description and jointEffortControllers
 - Spawn camera Gazebo sensor plugin and ArUco marker 7 for camera pose estimation
 - Free-energy minimisation using only proprioceptive sensors
+- Active inferencve usingonly proprioveptive sensors

 ## TODO
+- Fine tuning of the controller
-- Include the camera in the free-energy minimization
+- Include the camera input for state estimation
-- Develop node for the robot control, at the moment no controller is active and the robot falls on the ground, only free-energy minimization is implemented
+- Add fault detection

+## Description

-Repository for the dynamic simulation of the Franka Emika Panda robot arm in Gazebo.
-It contains 5 packages:
+Repository for the dynamic simulation of the Franka Emika Panda robot arm in Gazebo using Active Inference.
+This repository contains 5 packages:

-- franka_description: it contains the description of the robot
+- *franka_description*: it contains the description of the robot
-- franka_gazebo: definition of the world with aruco markers
+- *franka_gazebo*: definition of the world with aruco markers
-- panda_control: the package that will contain the active inference controller (now the AIC_controller contains just free-energy minimization)
+- *panda_control*: the package that will contain the active inference controller (now the AIC_controller contains just free-energy minimization)
-- panda_simulation: package for launching the simulation loading a jointEffortController for each joint
+- *panda_simulation*: package for launching the simulation loading a jointEffortController for each joint
-- aruco_ros: ROS wrapper for using ArUco libraries
+- *aruco_ros*: ROS wrapper for using ArUco libraries

-The packages are a modified versions of the following:
+The packages *franka_description* and *panda_simulation* are a modified versions of the following:

 - official franka_ros: https://github.com/frankaemika/franka_ros
 - panda_simulation: https://github.com/erdalpekel/panda_simulation

+The wrapper fot the ArUco library is cloned from:
+- aruco_ros ROS Wiki: wiki.ros.org/aruco_ros

 ## Installation

-Make sure you installed ros-kinetic-desktop-full and that you have all the necessary dependencies.
+Make sure you installed *ros-kinetic-desktop-full* and that you have all the necessary dependencies.
 You can do that building a singularity image from this singulatity recipe:

 https://github.com/cpezzato/panda-xenial-docker/blob/master/panda-recipe-minimal-xenial

 ### Download aruco marker
-Download ArUco markers from here:
+Download ArUco markers from here (only if you intend to use the *aruco_ros* wrapper):

 https://github.com/cpezzato/aruco_marker_gazebo